QiTai/Note/ML/Rules-of-Machine-Learning.md

 + Keep coverage in mind when considering what features to add or keep.
 How many examples are covered by the feature?
 For example, if you have some personalization features, but only 8% of your users have any personalization features, it is not going to be very effective.
 + At the same time, some features may punch above their weight.
 For example, if you have a feature which covers only 1% of the data, but 90% of the examples that have the feature are positive, then it will be a great feature to add.

+### Rule 23-You are not a typical end user
++ If you really want to have user feedback, use user experience methodologies.

+### Rule 24-Measure the delta between models

+### Rule 25-When choosing models, utilitarian performance trumps predictive power
++ If you are using it to rank documents, then the quality of the final ranking matters more than the prediction itself.
+Thus, if there is some change that improves log loss but degrades the performance of the system, look for another feature.
+When this starts happening more often, it is time to revisit the objective of your model.

+### Rule 26-Look for patterns in the measured errors, and create new features
++ On the other hand, if you try to create a feature based upon examples the system doesn’t see as mistakes, the feature will be ignored.
++ Once you have examples that the model got wrong, look for trends that are outside your current feature set.
++ For instance, if the system seems to be demoting longer posts, then add post length.
+Don’t be too specific about the features you add.
+If you are going to add post length, don’t try to guess what long means. just add a dozen features and the let model figure out what to do with them.
+That is the easiest way to get what you want.